Strobesstrobes

 Strobes insight

 Payment tampering works by manipulating values in the purchase flow (price, quantity, currency, discount, or the final amount) that the server trusts instead of recomputing.
-The classic case is an application that sends the item price to the client and reads it back at checkout, letting you edit it in Burp Suite.
+The classic case is an app that sends the item price to the client and reads it back at checkout, letting you edit it in Burp Suite.
+The confirmed finding is never the edited field, it is the receipt showing the lower charge:

 Most business logic findings fall into a handful of recognizable patterns, which gives you a checklist to work through on any transactional app.
 The trick is testing the workflow, not the field.